-There are only a few things you need to do to join the middle class.
-You need to show up for work every day on time and you need to find a mate who also knows how to show up for work every day on time.
+There are only two things you need to become middle class: the ability to show up every day on time and a spouse who also knows how to show up every day on time.

 Other than having wealthy parents, there is only one thing you need to join the upper-class: a talent so rare that people will pay anything for it.

 That’s Stan in a nutshell.

 He may be illiterate, unreliable and unstable but Stan has a valuable talent.
 He knows machines, really big ones, ones larger than your house.
 You find these beasts in steel mills, mines and chemical plants.
 They are the heart of the industrial process and when they go down, management gets annoyed.